HomeOnMars/projektoOmnijo/OmniCentro/Bulteno.md

 since her coronation just about half a year ago.

-*La Regno de Omnijo* is a fictional monarchy located on the fictional island *la Insulo-Omnijo* in the Southern Hemisphere somewhere in between Chile and New Zealand, near 56°15'S, 140°15'W [^Bulteno-Loko-1]. <!-- (WGS X=-140.25, Y=-56.25) -->
+*La Regno de Omnijo* is a fictional monarchy located on the fictional island *Insulʌ Omnijo* in the Southern Hemisphere somewhere in between Chile and New Zealand, near 56°15'S, 140°15'W [^Bulteno-Loko-1]. <!-- (WGS X=-140.25, Y=-56.25) -->
 The island has a size of approximately Iceland or Java island,